PacktPublishing/D3.js-Quick-Start-Guide/BUILD.md

 }
 ```

-`runs[runs.length-1]` tries to access an element at index -1 in the array.
+This is because when there are no run elements in the `runs` array,`runs[runs.length-1]` tries to access an element at index -1 in the array.
 Inside the `<svg>` click handler, let's put in a little code to handle when the user has deleted all runs and tries to add a new one:

 ```javascript
 //inside svg click handler